-Connection with Languages - Applied Learning provides a language-rich environment for students.
+Connection with Languages - Applied Learning provides a language-rich environment for students and authentic contexts for the promotion of Language across the Curriculum.
 Students engage in the learning and use of language in a range of workplace tasks (e.g. handling telephone enquiries and the complaints of customers in courses related to hospitality services, or writing reports in business courses), and they use language to communicate with others about work-related matters.
 In courses such as media and communication, students use languages for a wide range of purposes, involving different contexts and audiences, and learn to understand what functions language fulfils in work-related contexts.
 They can then apply this understanding to the use of language in their daily life.